makersmakingchange/Birch-Sliding-USB-Joystick/README.md

 - Milad Hajihassan, Neil Squire.
 Coding.

-The USB variant software utilizes the [Adafruit TinyUSB Library for Arduino](https://github.com/adafruit/Adafruit_TinyUSB_Arduino) which is made available under an [MIT license](https://github.com/adafruit/Adafruit_TinyUSB_Arduino/blob/master/LICENSE).
+The joystick software utilizes the [Adafruit TinyUSB Library for Arduino](https://github.com/adafruit/Adafruit_TinyUSB_Arduino) which is made available under an [MIT license](https://github.com/adafruit/Adafruit_TinyUSB_Arduino/blob/master/LICENSE).

 The documentation template was created by Makers Making Change / Neil Squire and is used under a CC BY-SA 4.0 license.
 It is available at the following link: https://github.com/makersmakingchange/OpenAT-Template